 When serving a client as attorney-in-fact under a Durable Power of Attorney (DPOA), the district public guardian is permitted to make decisions regarding finances and/or health care as designated by the client and set forth in the signed Power of Attorney document.
 The document is durable, allowing it to remain in effect in case of disability.

-For more information on the public guardianship program in your area, contact your Area Agency on Aging and Disability.
+For more information on the public guardianship program in your area or to submit an application for the public guardianship program, contact your Area Agency on Aging and Disability.
 The district public guardian can provide further details regarding eligibility, application and services.